dylan-lang/opendylan/documentation/library-reference/source/collections/table-extensions.rst

 Weak tables
 -----------

-Common Dylan allows all general instances of the built-in class :drm:`<table>` to be *weak*.
+Open Dylan allows all general instances of the built-in class :drm:`<table>` to be *weak*.
 See :doc:`weak tables <../dylan/weak-tables>` of this volume for information about weakness.